Vasishta03/pwncollege/Linux_Luminarium/Pondering_Path.md

 Previously, the win command that /challenge/run executed was stored in /challenge/more_commands.
 This time, win does not exist!
 Recall the final level of Chaining Commands, and make a shell script called win, add its location to the PATH, and enable /challenge/run to find it!
 ### Approach

+---

+## Adding Commands
+### Description
+What we see here, of course, is the hacker making the shell more useful for themselves by bringing their own commands to the party.
+Over time, you might amass your own elegant tools.
+Let's start with win!

+Previously, the win command that /challenge/run executed was stored in /challenge/more_commands.
+This time, win does not exist!
+Recall the final level of Chaining Commands, and make a shell script called win, add its location to the PATH, and enable /challenge/run to find it!
+Now, go and win!
+### Approach

+---

+## Hijacking Commands
+### Description
+Armed with your knowledge, you can now carry out some shenanigans.
+This challenge is almost the same as the first challenge in this module.
+Again, this challenge will delete the flag using the rm command.
+But unlike before, it will not print anything out for you.

+How can you solve this?
+You know that rm is searched for in the directories listed in the PATH variable.
+You have experience creating the win command when the previous challenge needed it.
+What else can you create?
+### Approach